Jiayiiing/dataviz-spotvis-2025/README.md

    Both `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` can be found in [your Supabase project's API settings](https://app.supabase.com/project/_/settings/api)

-5. You can now run the Next.js local development server:
+5. Uncomment the code inside temp/page.tsx.
+You can now run the Next.js local development server:

    ```bash
    npm run dev
    ```

    The starter kit should now be running on [localhost:3000](http://localhost:3000/).

+   And you should be able to see a row of the Spotivis table on [localhost:3000/temp](http://localhost:3000/temp).

-6. This template comes with the default shadcn/ui style initialized.
+7. This template comes with the default shadcn/ui style initialized.
 If you instead want other ui.shadcn styles, delete `components.json` and [re-install shadcn/ui](https://ui.shadcn.com/docs/installation/next)

 > Check out [the docs for Local Development](https://supabase.com/docs/guides/getting-started/local-development) to also run Supabase locally.